spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 4. Select the nodes (instances) you want to migrate into your Ocean cluster.

-5. If any node entries show the **Required Validation** status under the **Ready for Migration** column, click **Validate** at the bottom left of the screen.
+5. If any node entries display the **Required Validation** status in the **Ready for Migration** column, click **Validate** at the bottom left of the screen.
+6. When the validation process is completed, if any node entries display the **Unable to migrate** status in the **Ready for Migration** column, click the down arrow on the left to drill down to the workloads.

 ![aks-migration-validations](https://github.com/user-attachments/assets/c0e4f51f-2de8-4dce-8670-3f8a824641b6)

-Nodes are checked before migration to ensure they pass the process successfully.
+Nodes are checked before migration to ensure successful migration.
 If an issue is identified for a node, you can either fix it or select a different node.
 Validation checks for the following:
 *  Virtual Node Group Match: At least one Virtual Node Group in the cluster must match the specific node.
 *  Support for the Kubernetes version.
-*  Support for the Ocean Controller version is valid and updated.
+*  Support for the Ocean Controller version.
 *  Whether Spot toleration exists.
-*  Specific Constraints: For example, Restrict Scale Down, PDB, PVC.
+*  Specific Constraints: For example, Restrict Scale Down, Respect Pod Disruption Budget (PDB), PVC.

 Node Statuses: